alper/alpernl/content/posts/dutchstats-your-personal-atlas-of-the-netherlands/index.md

 ### What's next?

 The source code is [available on github](http://github.com/alper/dutchstats).
 An open source release geared towards making it easy to plot your own data on the map —even for non-programmers— is forthcoming.
-Also we only discovered [a more recent Shapefile](http://www.cbs.nl/nl-NL/menu/themas/dossiers/nederland-regionaal/publicaties/geografische-data/archief/2010/2010-wijk-en-buurtkaart-2009.htm) on the CBS site ((Though we had looked for it ourselves several times on that same site.)) after the public launch of this project.
+Also we only discovered [a more recent Shapefile](http://www.cbs.nl/nl-NL/menu/themas/dossiers/nederland-regionaal/publicaties/geografische-data/archief/2010/2010-wijk-en-buurtkaart-2009.htm) on the CBS site [^3] after the public launch of this project.
 We will integrate that as soon as possible.

 Some other stuff we are considering: